-Confidentiality is imposed by law upon reports generated by the GA Department of Human Services, Adult Protective Services and the GA Department of Community Services, Healthcare Facility Regulations.
-Maintaining the confidentiality of the reporter and the report is requested of all investigative partners.
+Confidentiality is imposed by law upon reports generated by the GA Department of Human Services, Adult Protective Services and the GA Department of Community Health, Healthcare Facility Regulations.
+Maintaining the confidentiality of the reporter, any victim or witness named in the report and the report is requested of all investigative partners.
 Refer to O.C.G.A. § 30-5-7 and O.C.G.A. § 31-8-86.

-IV GENERAL ABUSE, NEGLECT AND EXPLOITATION INVESTIGATIONS
+IV.
+GENERAL ABUSE, NEGLECT AND EXPLOITATION INVESTIGATIONS